2023 Intensive Care Nursing

 - Intensive Care Nursing 2

-The aim of this unit is to provide opportunities for students to expand their knowledge and skills by integrating theory and Intensive Care nursing practice, in order to engage in clinical decision making.
+The aim of this unit is to bridge the theory to knowledge gap by integrating theory and Intensive Care nursing practice, in order to improve the application of clinical reasoning.
 The unit focuses on enabling students to utilise a multi-conceptual approach competently when caring for the patient.
-Students will be required to reflect upon practice and to critically evaluate nursing interventions in terms of evidence based practice.
+Students will be required to reflect upon practice and to critically evaluate nursing interventions in terms of evidence-based practice.
 Content includes;

 - Structured Clinical Rotations: students may gain clinical experience in the following areas: General Intensive Care Unit; Cardiothoracic Intensive Care Unit; Emergency Department; Aneasthetics; and Acute Coronary Care.